Winston-Lu/ESP8266-LED-Shelf/README.md

 ## To Do

+### Lighting
 1. Add a struct/array for the clock LED's in a 2D-esque way
 2. Create a rain effect
 3. Create a fire effect

+### Functional
-4. Optional hyphen seperator for hours and minutes
+1. Optional hyphen seperator for hours and minutes
+2. DHT22 temperature & humidity sensor support
+3. MQTT support